 His son, the future George IV, was installed as regent in 1811, by which time the King was almost blind, and demented.

-George detested Kensington Palace, which reminded him of his grandfather George I. His preferred palaces included Kew, where some of his large family spent many happy summers.
+George detested Kensington Palace, which reminded him of his great-grandfather George I. His preferred palaces included Kew, where some of his large family spent many happy summers.
 However, the King’s affection for the palace was overshadowed by his incarceration there during his periods of madness in 1788, 1801 and 1804.

 The King paid regular visits to the separate building known as the Royal Kitchens.
 Here he took medicinal bath in a side room, and the bath we think he used can be seen in the Royal Kitchens today.